 TL-X.org (Transaction-Level eXtensions Organization) is, or was, an interest group, based in Massachusetts, with contributors from academia, industry, and the open-source community.
 Since our inception in late 2014, we have published several revisions of the TL-X spec and have helped introduce revolutionary capabilities into the design process.
 We've fostered open-source contributions to tools, such as editor modes for TL-Verilog.

 Momentum has spread, and at this point, the effort is global and virtual.
 This site remains the keeper of the TL-X specification.
-Commercially, this work has become Redwood EDA, Open efforts are now primarily conducted within the TL-Verilog User's Slack Workspace.
+Commercially, this work has become Redwood EDA, LLC, Open efforts are now primarily conducted within the TL-Verilog User's Slack Workspace.

 How To Be a Part of It